Strategy12 min readUpdated

 AI Agents for Toronto Small Businesses: Costs, Results, and What Works in 2026

 Toronto SMBs with 5-50 employees save 15-40 hours/month with AI agents.
-Real 2026 costs, Ontario funding programs, and why assessment-first approaches triple success rates.
+Real 2026 costs, common failure patterns, and why assessment-first approaches triple success rates.

 Canadian businesses doubled their AI adoption rate in a single year.
 Statistics Canada reported 12.2% of businesses actively using AI by mid-2025, up from 6.1% twelve months earlier (Statistics Canada, Q2 2025).
 A separate CFIB study of Canadian SMEs found that 45% have used generative AI to complete business tasks, with adopters gaining an average of 2.05 hours per day compared to 0.97 hours invested — a net gain of more than an hour daily (CFIB, AI Adoption and Workforce Training).